Oftatkofta/cellocity/docs/tutorial.rst

 		channel_0.fixFrameInterval()

   .. note::
 	Checking and fixing the frame interval is currently only possible on MicroManager ome.tif files.
+Individual frame timestamps are lost when saving in ImageJ.

 Channel objects have convenient preprocessing methods, such as trimming frames and temporal median filtering.
 Let's start by trimming our newly created channel to